-Introduce your preschoolers to finger painting art and watch the excitement that follows.
-Here are some fun finger painting ideas to try at home with your kids.
+Introduce your kids to finger painting art and watch the excitement that follows.
+Here are some fun finger-painting ideas for toddlers and preschoolers.

 Finger Painting Ideas for Preschoolers

-There are many different ways to finger paint – expose your kids to different techniques, types of paint and methods of painting.
-Here are some ideas.
+There are many different ways to finger paint.
+Expose your kids to different techniques, types of paint and methods of painting.

 Finger Painting Techniques

 Young artists can use their fingertips, palms of hands, sides of hands, or even forearms and elbows to apply and move paint.

 They can paint any images they want, from letters, numbers, and shapes, to finger painting animals and other favourite designs.

 They may use other tools, as well; the teeth of combs, for example, make interesting designs in the paint.